Mental Health Nurse by TFS Healthcare

 - We're candidate focused - the satisfaction and safety of our healthcare professionals is paramount

-- Seeking a company that values the people we work with, offering incentives, market leading pay rates and excellent support

-TFS Healthcare have over 10 years' experience placing healthcare professionals into their dream roles.
-We're a multi award-winning recruitment agency specialising in supplying medical professionals for contract / block bookings, temporary and permanent positions within the NHS and private healthcare organisations, across the UK.
-There's never been a better time to join us!

-If you fit the above description or wish to discuss other opportunities with one of the UK's fastest growing agencies, please apply now or call for further information on 020 7407 1122.

-If you are not available for this opportunity, why not recommend a friend or colleague and earn up to £250 bonus for each successful placement - there is no limit to the number of people you can refer!
+If you're not available for this opportunity as a Mental Health Nurse, why not recommend a friend or colleague and earn £250 bonus for each successful placement - there is no limit to the number of people you can refer!
 (T&Cs apply).

+If you fit the above description or wish to discuss other opportunities with one of the UK's fastest growing agencies, please apply now or call for further information on 020 7407 1122, alternatively, email us on today!

 TFS Healthcare is an equal opportunity employer and do not discriminate based on race, religion, gender, age, sexuality, gender identification, or physical ability.